My first Mojo program

 file with Python.

-However, there are some differences between mojo file.mojo
+However, there are some key differences between mojo file.mojo

 and python file.py